zalf-rdm/zalf-rdm.github.io/src/data_provision/thesauri_&_ontologies.md

 ### [QUDT](https://www.qudt.org/2.1/catalog/qudt-catalog.html)  ![](/static/img/one_star.png)
 #### Quantities, Units, Dimensions and Data Types Ontologies
 This ontology is under development by the NASA and provides first unified model of quantities, dimensions, units, and conversion factors.
-Each unit has its own URI, and can thus be used as unique unit-identifier for data-sets.
+Each unit has its own URI and can thus be used as unique unit-identifier for data-sets.

 <br>
 <br>